Three citrus juices, a splash of tequila, and a screaming hot grill. That’s the whole secret to carne asada that actually tastes like the real thing.

 Instructions

 - Marinate the Steak: In a large zip-top bag or shallow bowl, whisk together the citrus juices, tequila (or ACV + water), oil, garlic, onion, spices, salt, cilantro, and your choice of minced chile or chili powder.Tip: For milder heat, toast the chile over an open flame or in a dry pan, then mince.
-Remove seeds to tone down the spice.2 pounds flank steak, ½ naval orange, 1 lime, 1 lemon, 2 tablespoons tequila, ¼ cup olive oil, 3 cloves garlic, ½ red onion, 1 teaspoon smoked paprika, 1 teaspoon ground cumin, 1 teaspoon dried oregano, 1 teaspoon kosher salt, ¼ cup fresh cilantro, 1 small jalapeño
+Remove seeds to tone down the spice.2 pounds skirt steak, ½ naval orange, 1 lime, 1 lemon, 2 tablespoons tequila, ¼ cup olive oil , 3 cloves garlic , ½ red onion, 1 teaspoon smoked paprika, 1 teaspoon ground cumin, 1 teaspoon dried oregano, 1 teaspoon kosher salt, ¼ cup fresh cilantro, 1 small jalapeño

 - Add steak and turn to coat well.
-Cover and refrigerate for at least 30 minutes, or up to 8 hours.
-The longer it marinates, the better the flavor and tenderness. *See notes for freezing.
+Cover and refrigerate and marinate meat for a minimum of 8 hours up to 24 hours.
+My sweet spot is 8-10. *See notes for freezing.

 - Grill the Carne Asada: Preheat a grill or cast-iron skillet over medium-high heat.
 Remove steak from marinade and shake off excess.